Princess Joséphine-Charlotte of Belgium: Education

 Joséphine-Charlotte first attended school at the Royal Palace in Brussels, where a small class had been organized for her.
 In her free time, she joined the Belgian Girl Guides.
 She and her brothers went through a short period of exodus in France and Spain under the care of Viscount Gatien du Parc just after the German invasion of Belgium.
 They initially settled in Russy before moving to Château de Montal in Saint-Jean-Lespinasse.
 They and Viscount du Parc travelled to San Sebastián in Spain after her father offered himself as a prisoner of war to Nazi Germany.

 In August 1940, Joséphine-Charlotte and her brothers returned to Belgium.
 Joséphine-Charlotte attended the Boarding School of the Faithful Virgin in Brussels from the end of 1940 until 1942.
 She then continued her education with her own private teachers at the Royal Palace of Laeken, where her family was held prisoner.
-On 7 June 1944, the day after the Allied Forces landed in Normandy, France, she and her father were sent to Hirschtein Castle near Dresden, Germany and kept there under house arrest.
+On 7 June 1944, the day after the Allied Forces landed in Normandy, France, she and her father were sent to Hirschstein Castle near Dresden, Germany and kept there under house arrest.
 On Adolf Hitler's orders, King Leopold III and his family were deported to Strobl, Austria where they were given shelter in a villa.
-The Royal Family, which included her brothers Baudouin and Albert, her half-brother Alexandre, and their stepmother Princess Lilian, was freed on 7 May 1945 and settled in Pregny-Chambésy, Switzerland until 1950.
+The Royal Family, which included her brothers Baudouin and Albert, her half-brother Alexandre, and their stepmother Princess Lilian, was freed on 7 May 1945 and settled in Château du Reposoir, in Pregny-Chambésy, Switzerland until 1950.

 Joséphine-Charlotte continued her studies at the École Supérieure de Jeunes Filles in Geneva, Switzerland.
 There, she took courses in French literature, English, history and chemistry.
 Afterwards, Joséphine-Charlotte enrolled at the University of Geneva where she received lessons from Jean Piaget.